Plutoberth/python-launch-library/docs/source/getting_started.rst

 Usage
 -----

-Usage of the API is simple.
+Usage of the wrapper is simple.

 .. code:: py